Queenstown Spotlight: a range of window coverings in a new build

 Living room and bedrooms

-With large windows in the master bedroom and living spaces that provided a stunning overlook of the town and out towards Cecil Peak, it was clear from the outset that maximising the view was a priority.
+With a master bedroom and living spaces that overlook the town and out towards Cecil Peak, it was clear from the outset that maximising the view was a priority.
 And in a location where winter transforms the town into a snowy paradise, we had to provide a solution that allows for the best of both worlds.

 Much like the bedroom, the master ensuite features windows that make the most of the view on offer.
 Seeking a contemporary option that maintains privacy while allowing the owners to look outside, we suggested honeycomb blinds as a flexible solution.

-As you can see, the blinds we recommended have been made with a specialty feature called Top-Down Bottom-Up and have been installed to provide the owners the ability to customise the level of privacy they want – even while they’re in the bath.
+As you can see, we only installed the blinds to provide the owners the ability to customise the level of privacy they want – even while they’re in the bath.
 The reasoning behind this was because a full-length option would cut off the top of the mountain view.

 Another reason that made honeycomb blinds suitable in the bathroom is the fact they don’t need any cords to operate, and because you can lift them with a finger there’s no chance you’re going to end up with any water on them.